jimblandy/otoshidama/README.md

 grandparents, called 'otoshidama'.

-Usually otoshidama is presented in a special decorated envelope, but this year we didn't get any, so I decided to make them myself.
+Usually otoshidama is presented in a special decorated envelope, but this year we didn't get any of those, so I decided to make them myself.

 The file `envelope.pdf` is two pages, formatted for US letter paper.
 The colored flower goes on the outside; the marks on the other side show where to cut and